meticulousmonster/meticulousmonster.github.io/bludgeon.md

 ![Torch](/images/bludgeon/torch.gif){:.torch}
 ## Mailing List

-Sign up to get notified when the game is released, and also receive other occasional updates.
+Sign up to get notified when the game is released, and also to receive other occasional updates.

 {% include email-signup.html %}